mridang/traefik-superheader/README.md

 The valid values are as follows:

-- `nosniff`: Prevents browsers from attempting to infer the MIME type.
+- `on`: Prevents browsers from attempting to infer the MIME type.
+(Default)
 - `off`: Disables the setting of the header

 For more information,